Published on the 9th February 2022

 Reading Time: 5 min read

 Property is a sound, solid investment, especially in the current market of uncertainty.
 It also, on the surface, seems deceptively simple; you have a property, people live in it, and you cash their rent cheque and buy a holiday home in the Maldives.
 Simple right?
 Er…not quite!
-Being a landlord is by no means an easy job; there are a number of challenges and problems which are regularly encountered by those in the trade, which can be intimidating to a newbie!!
+Landlord property management is by no means an easy job; there are a number of challenges and problems which are regularly encountered by those in the trade, which can be intimidating to a newbie!!
 Here are the top issues a landlord may encounter and, more importantly, their solutions!

-Even if you let through an agency, responsibility for the condition and safety of the property will always end with you as a landlord.
+Even if you let through an agency, landlord property management ultimately places the responsibility for the condition and safety of the property with you as a landlord.
 Any property you let must be safe, clean, and in good decorative order.
 This means keeping an eye on essential features such as boilers, smoke, and carbon dioxide alarms, and ensuring that all safety certificates are up to date.
+By incorporating landlord property management best practices, such as regular inspections and maintaining a reliable team of contractors, you can ensure your property remains safe and desirable for tenants.

 You will also be responsible for repairs in any communal areas of your property, including the exterior and structure of the property such as gutters and walls, any gas or water pipes, all electrical wiring, and fixed heaters such as radiators and water heaters.
 The best way to tackle this is to make sure it is an ingrained habit; work with contractors you can trust, and make these checks an annual date in your diary.
 This is also a good opportunity to refresh and touch up any decorations and furniture which may also be looking tired or dated, to ensure that everything is in tip-top shape for your tenants.